sony/model_optimization/model_compression_toolkit/exporter/README.md

 ### keras/h5

-The model will be exported as a tensorflow `.keras` or `.h5` model (depends the utilized Tensorflow version) where weights and activations are quantized but represented using a float32 dtype (fakely-quant).
+The model will be exported as a tensorflow `.keras` or `.h5` model (depends the utilized Tensorflow version) where weights and activations are quantized but represented using a float32 dtype.
+Two optional quantization formats are available: MCTQ and FAKELY_QUANT.

 #### Usage Example

 #### MCTQ

 By default, `mct.exporter.keras_export_model` will export the quantized Keras model to a .keras/.h5 model with custom quantizers from mct_quantizers module.

 ```python
 import tempfile